 As of 2022, Staten Island averages around 600 speeding tickets per month, around 50 cell phone use tickets per month, and around 250 tickets per month for disobeying a traffic control device.
 Overall, a little more than 2000 moving violations per month are issued in Staten Island.

 A ticket issued in Staten Island may mean hefty penalties and a potential legal and/or financial burden.
-Feifer & Greenberg understand these concerns and want people to know that they don’t have to just accept every ticket they are handed.
+A Feifer & Greenberg Staten Island traffic ticket attorney understands these concerns and want people to know that they don’t have to just accept every ticket they are handed.

 When we contest NYC traffic tickets the goal is to earn a complete dismissal of the charge.

 It may be tempting just to pay your ticket to avoid the time and energy and potential expense that it would take to fight the ticket.
-However, paying your traffic ticket in Staten Island will earn you steeper penalties than you might expect.
+However, our experienced Staten Island traffic ticket attorney can tell you, that paying your traffic ticket in Staten Island will earn you steeper penalties than you might expect.
 Paying your ticket and pleading guilty is the same as being found guilty after a trial.
 Fines, surcharges, points and insurance increases are all in play.